Chart Color Schemes

 Edmondson Park's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Edmondson Park shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
-Private health cover stands at approximately 54% (9,597 people), higher than Greater Sydney's 50.4%.
+Edmondson Park shows excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
+Private health cover is high at approximately 54% (about 9,597 people), compared to Greater Sydney's 50.4%.

 Frequently Asked Questions - Health